TrueBlocks/trueblocks-docs/content/docs/install/get-the-index.md

 To do this, you have two options:

 - run `chifra init` to download only the Bloom filters.
 Then, as you query individual addresses, TrueBlocks will download the much-larger index chunks (_faster now, slower later_)
-- run `chifra pins --init_all` to download both the Bloom filters and the index chunks all at once (_slower now, faster later_)
+- run `chifra init --all` to download both the Bloom filters and the index chunks all at once (_slower now, faster later_)

 ### Use chifra init to get a subset of the data